TireBuyer: 5 Things To Know Before Getting New Tires

 5. TireBuyer’s Return Policy and Warranty

 If you have your tires delivered directly to you, returns cost $7.50 per tire if you drop them off at a FedEx location or $15 per tire for someone to pick them up.
-If you’ve mounted or used the tires, you won’t be able to return them at all.
+Again, if you’ve mounted or used the tires, you won’t be able to return them at all.
 You can return unused, unmounted tires up to 30 days after the delivery date.

 For more information on TireBuyer’s return policy, visit the website